Baltimore's former top prosecutor spared prison for mortgage fraud and perjury

-Marilyn Mosby's sentence includes 12 months of home confinement and three years of supervised release.
+Former State's Attorney Marilyn Mosby's sentence includes 12 months of home confinement, 100 hours of community service and three years of supervised release.

+After the sentencing hearing, Mosby hugged her supporters, some of whom applauded when the judge announced the sentence.

+“I'm just so incredibly grateful,” Mosby told dozens of supporters outside the courthouse.
+“This is not over, but God was here today."

 Mosby, 44, has maintained her innocence.
 She declined to address U.S. District Judge Lydia Kay Griggsby before learning her sentence.
-Her lawyers said they would appeal while they seek a presidential pardon,
+Her lawyers said they would appeal her conviction and sentence while they seek a presidential pardon,

 It's a sad day for Mosby and her family, the judge told Mosby.
 “It’s also a sad day for the city of Baltimore,” said Griggsby, adding that Mosby displayed a “pattern of dishonesty” while serving in a public office.